 We expect sobriety of those we admit; we do not provide detox.
 We have many supports in place, however, for helping our residents maintain their sobriety.
 These include regular and random drug and alcohol screening, conversations about staying sober.
 We do weekly or monthly breathalyzer checks and urine analysis if necessary.
 If we suspect a resident is under the influence of drugs or alcohol, we do on-the-spot drug and breathalyzer tests.
 After a resident’s shopping trip, their bags are checked, and we also check their mail and any packages received.
 We do periodic room searches.

 Outings offer opportunities to continue to practice being sober with staff support.
-Off-campus excursions can be particularly challenging for residents with dual-disorders because of the risk of being triggered, such as seeing people drinking alcohol in a restaurant.
-If needed, when on an outing, a staff member will always keep the resident in-sight.
+Off-campus excursions can be particularly challenging for residents with dual disorders because of the risk of being triggered, such as seeing people drinking alcohol in a restaurant.
+If needed, when on an outing, a staff member will always keep the resident in sight.
 We give residents privacy but also provide support to ensure sobriety is maintained.
 If a resident requests one-on-one support when they are on an outing, or if our staff feel it is needed, this kind of support is available.

 Making friends at CooperRiis and having community support is so essential to our residents’ success.
 Forming friendships fosters a sense of responsibility in residents.
 Our residents don’t want to use around other community members because that would be disrespectful to the sobriety goals of others.

 There is also a feeling of, “I’ve got your back!” between residents who have a dual diagnosis.
-Residents help when they see someone struggling, and will even promise to stick close together when going on outings to support one another.
+Residents help when they see someone struggling and will even promise to stick close together when going on outings to support one another.
 With the support of others in the community, residents begin to learn to trust others and themselves again.
 They start to see that people care about them and want them to succeed.
-Community is a big part of the recovery process as it helps people to do the work they need to do and to feel better about themselves as they are doing the work.
+Community is a big part of the recovery process as it helps people do the work they need to do and feel better about themselves as they are doing the work.

 Health and Wellness

-We teach our residents about health and wellness here and help them to understand that what we put into our bodies affects our brain and moods.
+We teach our residents about health and wellness here and help them understand that what we put into our bodies affects our brains and moods.
 Healthy eating and plenty of sleep are essential to those with a co-occurring disorder.
 Lack of sleep and poor nutrition can worsen feelings of anxiety and depression.
 People sometimes self-medicate with alcohol or drugs when feeling anxious or depressed.